YoannDrx/wordle-backend/README.md

 ## ✍️ Description

-The objective of this challenge is to reproduce the Wordle game.
+The objective of this challenge is to reproduce the Wordle game (https://www.nytimes.com/games/wordle/index.html).
 You can either use the provided frontend or build your own application with your own rules.
 In both cases, you need to develop a backend and link it to a MongoDB database.

 Configure the connection to your database.
 Create a Game model in a models/games.js file that will contain each played word and the date of the game in the database.
 In the routes/games.js file, create an array of ten words of your choice that you will assign to the variable "words".
 These words will have to be guessed by the players of your Wordle.